 Nassau County has developed a list of MBE/WBE contractors.
 Developers receiving HOME assistance are advised to make best efforts to outreach to MBE/WBE contractors.
-The Community Development website contains on-line applications for contractors to participate in our residential rehabilitation program as well as to advertise all of our programs available to MBE/WBEs and the general public.
-This advertisement is also included in the Community Development Newsletter that is widely distributed.
+The Community Development web-site contains on-line applications for contractors to participate in our residential rehabilitation program as well as to advertise all of our programs available to MBE/WBEs and the general public.